-Employees’ Provident Fund is a retirement investment plan that every salaried individual opts for.
-Employee usually contributes 12% of their basic pay and employer contributes 13.61% towards the Employee Provident Fund.
+Employees’ Provident Fund (EPF) is a retirement investment plan that every salaried individual opts for.
+Employee usually contributes 12% of their basic pay and employer contributes 13.61% towards the EPF.

 The benefits of having an EPF account are as follows: